DanielHaas21/Modelab/docs/ui.md

 ### Naming convetions

 - /componets -> UpperCamelCase and the filename must match the name of the components
-- /assets -> undetermined
+- /assets -> None
-- /layouts -> TBD/TBA
+- /layouts -> UpperCamelCase